geoserver/geoserver.github.io/_posts/2023-10-15-geoserver-2-24-0-released.md

 ### The vector mosaic and FlatGeoBuf modules sport significant performance improvements

-[FlatGeoBuf](https://flatgeobuf.org/) is a "A performant binary encoding for geographic data", a single file format that also manages to be cloud native and include a spatial index.
+[FlatGeoBuf](https://flatgeobuf.org/) is a "performant binary encoding for geographic data", a single file format that also manages to be cloud native and include a spatial index.
 GeoServer provides access to this format thought the [WFS FlatGeobuf output format](https://docs.geoserver.org/stable/en/user/community/flatgeobuf/index.html), which not only can write the format, but also read it as a standard data store.